-Top 6 navigation and route planning apps for bicycle touring in 2024: Comprehensive Guide
+The best navigation and route planning apps for bicycle touring in 2025

 How do I plan my route?

-My approach to planning a route for my bicycle tours is fairly lax.
-You would never see me spending hours designing every tiny detail of my trip and creating an exhaustive itinerary.
-I usually pick a couple of highlights, look up the best bicycle routes in the area, and then try to connect the dots, leaving some space for spontaneous detours when someone I meet tells me about The Most Stunning Place.
+My approach to planning a route for my bicycle tours is pretty lax.
+I rarely spend hours designing every tiny detail of my trip and creating an exhaustive itinerary.
+I usually pick a few highlights, look up the best bicycle routes in the area, and then try to connect the dots, leaving some space for spontaneous detours when someone I meet tells me about The Most Stunning Place.

-Depending on my fitness at a given moment, I decide what mileage I can do per day.
-I would typically plan 5-6 days of cycling a week and 1 or 2 rest days for simply enjoying a place, recovering, and other activities.
-On top of that, I leave some buffer for unexpected events.
+Depending on my fitness at a given moment, I decide what mileage I can do daily.
+I typically plan 5-6 days of cycling a week and 1 or 2 rest days for simply enjoying a place, recovering, and other activities.
+I also leave some buffer for unexpected events.

 cycling in Bosnia

-If I followed the directions of my navigation app, I would have never discovered this amazing empty mountain road recommended to me by Primoz – my WorkAway host in Bosnia.
+If I had followed the directions of my navigation app, I would have never discovered this fantastic empty mountain road, which Primoz, my WorkAway host in Bosnia, recommended to me.

 Sometimes, planning the whole trip overwhelms me, especially if I am about to travel for weeks.
-In these cases, I calculate how long is the shortest route from point A to B. I add about 40-50 % buffer I need for detours.
-Then I check if I still can make it on time for any deadline awaiting me back home.
-During my trip, I plan for 3-4 days at a time.
-It feels easier and less overwhelming than creating a whole itinerary for a two-month trip.
+In this case, I plan for 3-4 days at a time during my trip.
+It feels more manageable and less overwhelming than creating a whole itinerary for a two-month journey.

 What makes a good navigation app for bicycle touring?